UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 You can't show an image in terminal.
 You can only show fixed-size characters, and if you're lucky, you can show text in at most 256 colors.
 However, even with those limitation, people who are into it can still make some beautiful [ASCII art](https://www.asciiart.eu)

 And so I decided to go for it.
 I had a certain design in mind.
+Drawn on paper, it looks like this:

 {% include mailchimp.html source="ascii1" %}